Canto IV – The Valley

 lies one of Brutus’ fallen foes,

-massive calcium fingers stretching forth,
+vast calcium fingers stretching forth,

 great stalactite ribs, bleached